chris-moreton/concourse-pipeline-controller/README.md

 # Netsensia Concourse Pipeline

+A Concourse pipeline that creates and manages pipelines for other projects.

 ## What problems are we solving here?

 I have multiple projects within my GitHub organisation.

-### Consistency

-I want all repositories to:
+### I want all repositories to

 * Share the same pipeline configuration
 * Use a consistent naming convention
 * Use the same backend services (AWS and Cloud Foundry)

-### To make a developer's life easier

-I want developers to be able to:
+### I want developers to be able to

 * Get a deployment pipeline running for an application with close to zero effor
-* Extend an application pipeline in their repository and have the new configuration applied automatically
+* Add new jobs to an application pipeline in their repository and have the new configuration applied automatically (see [Extending the Pipeline](#ExtendingPipeline))

+### I want the pipeline to

+* Build infrastructure automatically for testing and production environments
+* Carry out unit and integration tests
+* Perform blue/green deployments with smoke tests
+* Pick up all environment variables from a vault (CredHub)
+* Detect the application framework and deploy accordingly (current it supports Java and NodeJS)

+At its simplest, all a developer need do is add the name of their project to [repositories.yml](https://github.com/chris-moreton/concourse-pipeline-controller/blob/master/repositories.yml), which will create the following pipeline.

 ![Core Pipeline](images/pipeline.png)

-A Concourse pipeline that creates and manages pipelines for other projects.

-The controller will create a default pipeline for Java and NodeJS applications in the  GitHub organisation for which the controller is configured.

-It will build and test the application, create and maintain the infrastructure, and deploy the application to Cloud Foundry.

-An application pipeline can be easily extended to add additional jobs and resources (see [Extending the Pipeline](#ExtendingPipeline)), and these changes will be picked up automatically and applied.

-At its simplest, all a developer need do is add the name of their project to [repositories.yml](https://github.com/chris-moreton/concourse-pipeline-controller/blob/master/repositories.yml).

 ## Setting Up A Pipeline Controller